mohammedshirazu/age-calculator-app/README.md

 ### What I learned
 -I learned to work with null inputs.
--I did a lot of debugging to get the desired result and I came to discover some of the ways errors develop in a program.
+-I did a lot of debugging to get the desired result and came to discover some of the ways errors develop in a program.

-Check out [The Markdown Guide](https://www.markdownguide.org/) to learn more.